shirlybittan/Tracking_juggling_balls/README.md

 3) open the terminal of anaconda and find the cv.yml file

-4) run
+4) run:
 conda env create --file cv.yml

-5) run
+5) run:
 conda activate compvis

-6) run
+6) run:
 jupyter lab

-the workplace will open in your browser. for the futur use of jupyter lab, open your conda terminal and run conda activate cv and then run jupyter notebook
+the workplace will open in your browser. for the futur use of jupyter lab, open your conda terminal and run: conda activate cv

-create the environment
+and then run:
+jupyter notebook